How it All Began...

 Describe receiving the call that your baby was being born and traveling to meet him.

-The birth-grandma called me at work to let me know our birthmom was in labor, so I called my husband and we headed straight to the hospital.
-I was in the room with the family while she was laboring all day.
+Our expectant mother's mom called me at work to let me know our expectant mother was in labor, so I called my husband and we headed straight to the hospital.
+I was in the room with her family while she was laboring all day.
 I saw my son as soon as he was born.
 It was wonderful working as a team to deliver this much-loved child into the world.

 Describe the experience of finally meeting your baby.